UPDATE: ReverbNation acquired Audiokite in November of 2016, and improved upon it with their new Crowd Review product, which I review here.

 Bottom line, I’m impressed.
 And hooked.

 This is the best market research for musicians I’ve seen yet.
 I like the service so much that I asked for an affiliate link, which Alex was gracious enough to provide.
-You can support this site and get a $10 discount on all reports except the cheapest one (100 listener, non-targeted – $5 off) when you use AudioKite coupon code AK-PASSIVEPROMOTION.
+You can support this site and get a 10% discount when you use coupon code AK-PASSIVEPROMOTION.

 I’ll close with my favorite reviewer comment: